berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 title: "Better Meetings"
 author: Berik Visschers
 date: 2021-10-01 15:22:00 +0200
-abstract: Test
+abstract: Pleasant meetings give you energy while bad meetings drain your energy.
+What constitutes a pleasant meeting?
+How can meetings be improved?
 categories: communication
 ---

 ## The Good the Bad and the Ugly

 > "Oh no!
 The status meeting is today; Another two hours of my life utterly wasted."

 > "I wish this person to stop talking just for a minute so I can hear anything else but them!"

 > "Better bring coffee and cookies to this meeting, it is going to last for a while.."

 If these thoughts sound familiar to you, you came to the right place.

-Did you know that meetings score the lowest out of all office activities?
-And they are also bloody expensive!
+Did you know that meetings receive the lowest productivity score of all office activities?

+Not only that, meetings are also expensive for the company you work for.
-Lets calculate how much  meetings actually cost.
+Lets calculate how much a meeting actually cost your company.
 Open your calendar and add all the time spend in meetings last week.
 Then multiply by the average amount of people in those meetings, then multiply by the average hourly rate.
 I insist you do that now.
 Calculate the total meeting cost for your team.

 The calculated cost is what your company invests into meetings.
 And what for?
 To make you feel unhappy?
 To waste your time?
 Is it because your company hates its office workers?
 I don't believe so.